ta-data-bcn/Project-Week-8-Final-Project/Kick-Off.md

 * A 5 minute presentation in the auditorium (+2 minutes of questions)
 * A 5 minute presentation for the jury (+5 minutes of questions)
 * Repository with your workflow + documentation + code.
 Even if you are working alone, you need to keep good practices!
-* The database where you have kept your data.
+* The dataset where you have kept your data (if possible), as well as a description of it.

 <a name="schedule"></a>